dtinth/react-lambda/README.md

 ### λ([key,] f)

-Returns an optionally-keyed React elements that executes `f`.
+Returns an optionally-keyed React element that executes `f`.